Skip to main content

 You studied two types of kinetic equations in introductory chemistry to analyze kinetic data:

 In either case, the mathematical equations describing the reaction are used to fit experimental data taken in the lab.
 Statistics are used to see how closely the experimental data fit the rate equations.
-The best-fit equation give the mostly likely chemical reaction equations for the interconversion of reactant and products.
+The best-fit equation gives the most likely chemical reaction equations for the interconversion of reactants and products.

 Most biochemistry textbooks focus on initial velocities when explaining enzyme kinetics.
 However, in many ways, this method is less intuitive than exploring how the concentration of a molecule changes with time.
 An analogy is the concept of density (mass/volume), which is more complicated than understanding mass or volume separately.
 We use both methods to develop both chemical and biological intuitions of kinetic properties.